Jedars: Age

 The three jedars of Jabal Lakhdar are believed to be the oldest.
 Within this group, the relative chronology is now believed known, from study of the stonemasons' marks.
 The largest, with funerary chambers, known as Jedar A, is the oldest; very soon after, solid Jedar B was constructed by many of the same workmen.
-The last jedar, C, is believed to have been incomplete when it was very hurriedly finished and its occupant interred, perhaps a generation later.
+The last jedar, C, is believed to have been incomplete when it was very hurriedly finished – perhaps the top was never finished – and its occupant interred, perhaps a generation later.
 Taking into account the unobtrusive nature of the Christian symbols, it is believed the occupants of these tombs were not themselves Christian but ruled over Christian subjects.
 Remains of a wooden coffin from Jedar B returned a C14 date of 410 ± 50 CE.
-Calibrating the date on the OxCal system gives a range of 410 - 615 AD at 95.4% probability.
+(Note: Camps stated that this should be adjusted to 490 CE, a claim not repeated in his 1995 article.)
+Calibrating the date on the OxCal system gives a range of 410–615 AD at 95.4% probability.
 A recent re-reading of the dedication from Jedar A has proposed a 4th-century date.

 The only jedar in the Ternaten group for which dating has been attempted is the largest, Jedar F. Because the latest recycled tombstone bears a date of 494, it may belong to the 6th or 7th century.
 Unlike the Jabal Lakhdar monuments, its funerary chambers seem to have been built to hold more than one occupant, so it has been proposed that it is dynastic, with the smaller jedars surrounding it those of lesser nobility or rank.